scrambleegg7/SelfCar/CarND-Behavioral-Cloning-P3/mywriteup.md

 ```

 **About Dropout**
-In some of cases, Dropout is set after convolutional layer as one of regularization technique, which main purpose forces a neural network to learn more robust features that are useful in conjunction with many different random subsets of the other neurons.
-However it offends to keep minimize loss number over the training process.
-However, the model performance is worse than baseline performance.
+In some of neural network models, Dropout is highly recommended to set after convolutional layer as one of regularization technique, which main purpose forces a neural network to learn more robust features that are useful in conjunction with many different random subsets of the other neurons.
+However it offends to keep minimize training / validation loss over the full training process.
+Thus it leads to that the model performance is worse than baseline performance.
 The reason why I guess is that the network is small relative to training dataset, so that regularization does not work well to implement performance, and finally hurt overall model performance.
 Dropout will be utilized for heavy network architecture, and need more number of epochs to train data set.

 Epochs=25